Introduction to Excel

 Excel Keyboard Shortcuts

 Excel uses several modifier keys to perform different functions.
-These are great to be a proficient user of Excel.
+These are great for being proficient in Excel.

 Modifier Keys